Implications of Crime Classifications

 Burglary, for example, requires proof that the defendant broke into another person's dwelling with the intent to commit a felony.
-If a defendant convinces a jury that he only had the intent to steal a misdemeanor's worth of property after breaking into the victim's home, the jury cannot return a conviction for burglary.
+If a defendant convinces a jury that he only had the intent to steal a misdemeanor's worth of property after breaking into the victim's home, the jury can't return a conviction for burglary.

 The substantive consequences of being convicted of a felony are also more far reaching than the consequences for other types of crimes.
 One convicted of a felony is disqualified from holding public office in many jurisdictions.
-Felons may also lose their right to vote or serve on a jury.
+Felons may also lose their right to vote or to serve on a jury.
 In several states attorneys convicted of a felony lose their right to practice law.
 Misdemeanants with no felony record rarely face such serious consequences.

 Criminal procedure sets forth different rules that govern courts, defendants, and law enforcement agents depending on the crime's classification.
 The Fourth Amendment to the U. S. Constitution allows police officers to make warrantless arrests of suspected felons in public areas so long as the arresting officer possesses probable cause that the suspect committed the crime.

 Defendants charged with capital felony offenses (i.e., offenses for which the death penalty might be imposed as a sentence) are entitled to have their cases heard by a jury of twelve persons who must unanimously agree as to the issue of guilt before returning a conviction.
 Defendants charged with non-capital felonies and misdemeanors may have their cases heard by as few as six jurors who, depending on the jurisdiction and the size of the jury actually impaneled, may return a conviction on a less-than-unanimous vote.

-Accused felons must generally be present during their trials, while accused misdemeanants may agree to waive their right to be present.
+Accused felons must generally be present during their trials, while accused misdemeanants (those accused of misdemeanors) may agree to waive their right to be present.
 The testimony of defendants and witnesses may be impeached on the ground of a former felony conviction.
-But a misdemeanor is not considered sufficiently serious to be grounds for impeachment in most jurisdictions.
+But a misdemeanor isn't considered sufficiently serious to be grounds for impeachment in most jurisdictions.